iArtorias/x64dbg-VS-Darker/README.md

 1. Copy the `VSDarker` folder to `%x64dbg_Path%/themes/`
 2. Run the debugger and select a new theme from the dropdown menu: `Options -> Theme`

+## Notes

+#### If you want to use the same font as shown on the preview picture, get it here: https://github.com/be5invis/Iosevka